ialpert/babel-plugin-inject/README.md

 ## Plugins

 1. *txt* Simple plain text injection, used as a base for other content driven plugins
-2. *html*, *html* Placeholder for HTML injection.
+2. *htm*, *html* Placeholder for HTML injection.
 At this moment do nothing more then *txt* Could be extended to minify/optimize html
 3. *tpl* Compile HTML to Lodash completable template and provides temperating function